Am Fam Physician. 2002 Jul 15;66(2):332-336.

 AAFP members are invited to participate in the activities of the Congress of Delegates, which convenes October 14–16.
 Complimentary evening events during the assembly include the fellowship convocation, the presidents' reception and the Assembly Celebration at SeaWorld Adventure Park.
 Guest tours and courses, as well as youth program activities, are available for your family.

-AAFP members may register online (http://www.aafp.org/assembly) or by mail or fax.
+AAFP members may register online (https://www.aafp.org/assembly) or by mail or fax.
 Early registration is encouraged to ensure adequate accommodations and access to high-demand courses that require preregistration.
 After September 10, registration for assembly activities will be available on-site only.
-Information about the meeting can be obtained by calling the AAFP assembly hotline at 800-926-6890, or by e-mailing your request to firstname.lastname@example.org.
+Information about the meeting can be obtained by calling the AAFP assembly hotline at 800-926-6890, or by e-mailing your request email@example.com.

 Copyright © 2002 by the American Academy of Family Physicians.